Refined disk potentials for immersed Lagrangian surfaces

 In this section we show that any holomorphic disk in $\M(\zeta)$ is somewhere injective.
 This is used to prove that $\M(\zeta)$ is transversely cut out for a generic admissible almost complex structure, and that the same result holds for families.
-We use a crude version of an argument of Lazzarini \cite{La00} (for a more complete treatment see \cite{Pe18}).
+We use a crude version of an argument of Lazzarini \cite{La00}.

 \begin{lem} Let $u\colon (D,\partial D)\to (X,L)$ be a Maslov index~2 holomorphic disk (with corners).
 Then $u$ is somewhere injective. \end{lem}

 \begin{proof} By monotonicity, $u$ is absolutely area minimizing among holomorphic integral currents with boundary on $L$.
 Consider the image $C=u(D)$ as a rectifiable current.
 By unique continuation for holomorphic maps, $C$ can be written as